-You’ve got USDT or USDC sitting on an exchange, but is it really safe?
+You’ve got USDT or USDC sitting on an exchange, but is it safe?
 Is that the smartest way to store your stablecoins?

 Why You Shouldn’t Rely on Just One Stablecoin